Nodulaire/SCA-DPA/README.md

 and 256 bits.'
 ```

 AES is a standard and widely used.
-Facts that make him very interesting for
+Characteristics that make it very
-hackers.
+interesting for hackers.

 # AES Weakness

 In AES, the plain text block is first XORed with the primary key and then goes
 through 10 rounds of processing.
-Each round consist of :
+Each round consists of :
 - SubByte
 - ShiftRow
 - MixColumn
 - AddRoundKey

 ![aes](Images/AES.png)
-We are looking for the roundkey of the last round (the only without the
+We are looking for the roundkey of the last round (the only one without the
 MixColumn step).